PHuhn/NSG.Library/README.md

         .Subject(_subject).Body(_text).Send();
 ```

+Note: I used the nodejs fake-smtp-server to mock sending e-mail.
+It worked great.
+Globally download the npm package.
+For more information see [fake-smtp-server](https://github.com/ReachFive/fake-smtp-server).

 ### NSG.Library_Tests
 NSG.Library_Tests is a project of unit tests for the three libraries.
 One can view the tests for an example in using the functions.